mathieu/decisions-on-ml/docker-python-flask-sklearn-joblist-dynamic/README.md

-# Miniloan prediction micro service
+# A REST/JSON predictive micro service

 A simple example of ML running microservice for real time machine learning based on Python, Flask, scikit-learn and Docker.
 On request arrival for prediction, a Random Forest Classification model is loaded and run to predict a loan payment default.